-The Regular Expression tool uses regular expression syntax to parse, match, or replace data.
+Use the Regular Expression (RegEx) tool to build an expression to parse, match, or replace data.

 Regular expression support

-While regular expressions are supported in Designer, users are responsible for their own expressions and how the expressions impact their data.
+While regular expressions are supported in Designer, you are responsible for your own expressions and how the expressions impact your data.

-For additional information about Boost RegEx, see the following:
+For more information about Boost RegEx, visit the following:

 Configure the tool